ytdl-org/youtube-dl/README.md

 Some of our users seem to think there is a limit of issues they can or should open.
 There is no limit of issues they can or should open.
 While it may seem appealing to be able to dump all your issues into one ticket, that means that someone who solves one of your issues cannot mark the issue as closed.
 Typically, reporting a bunch of issues leads to the ticket lingering since nobody wants to attack that behemoth, until someone mercifully splits the issue into multiple ones.

 In particular, every site support request issue should only pertain to services at one site (generally under a common domain, but always using the same backend technology).
-Do not request support for vimeo user videos, Whitehouse podcasts, and Google Plus pages in the same issue.
+Do not request support for vimeo user videos, White house podcasts, and Google Plus pages in the same issue.
 Also, make sure that you don't post bug reports alongside feature requests.
 As a rule of thumb, a feature request does not include outputs of youtube-dl that are not immediately related to the feature at hand.
 Do not post reports of a network error alongside the request for a new video service.

 ###  Is anyone going to need the feature?